tatianaacostag/DevelopersDoc_site/content/en/docs/Services/Payments.md

 * Bank transfers.

 ## What's next?
-The integration with this service depends on the country of your transactions, the operation selected and the payment method.
+The integration with this feature depends on the country of your transactions, the operation selected and the payment method.

 * [For API integrations, refer to this topic]({{< ref "API Integration" >}})
 * [For SDK integrations, refer to this topic]({{< ref "SDK Integration" >}})